GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Related Work

-\textbf{Object tracking benchmarks.} Since 2013, a number of object tracking datasets have been proposed and served as unified platforms for tracker evaluation and comparison.
-The OTB\cite{otb2013,otb2015}, ALOV++\cite{alov3002014} and VOT\cite{vot2013,vot2014} datasets represent the initial attempts to unify the testing data and performance measurements of generic object tracking.
-The OTB collects 51 and 100 moving objects respectively from previous works in its first\cite{otb2013} and second\cite{otb2015} versions, while the ALOV++\cite{alov3002014} provides a larger pool of over 300 videos.
-The VOT\cite{vot2013,vot2016,vot2017} is an annual visual object tracking challenge held every year in conjunction with ICCV and ECCV workshops since 2013.
+Since 2013, a number of object tracking datasets have been proposed and served as unified platforms for tracker evaluation and comparison.
+The OTB~\cite{otb2013,otb2015}, ALOV++~\cite{alov3002014} and VOT~\cite{vot2013,vot2014,vot2015} datasets represent the initial attempts to unify the test data and performance measurements for generic object tracking.
+OTB collects 51 and 100 moving objects respectively from previous works in its first~\cite{otb2013} and second~\cite{otb2015} versions, while ALOV++~\cite{alov3002014} provides a larger pool of over 300 videos.
+VOT~\cite{vot2013,vot2016,vot2017} is an annual visual object tracking challenge held every year in conjunction with ICCV and ECCV workshops since 2013.
 Later on, several other datasets have been proposed targeting on solving specific issues.
-They include the large scale people and rigid object tracking dataset NUS\_PRO\cite{nuspro2016}, long-term aerial tracking dataset UAV123\cite{datasetuav2016}, color tracking dataset TColor-128\cite{datasetvotcolor2015}, long-term tracking dataset OxUvA\cite{datasetvotlongterm2018}, thermal tracking datasets PTB-TIR\cite{ptbtir2018} and VOT-TIR\cite{vot2016}, RGBD tracking dataset PTB\cite{datasetvotrgbd2013} and high frame rate tracking dataset NfS\cite{datasetvotspeed2017}.
+They include the large-scale people and rigid object tracking dataset NUS\_PRO~\cite{nuspro2016}, long-term aerial tracking dataset UAV123/UAV20L~\cite{datasetuav2016}, color tracking dataset TColor-128~\cite{datasetvotcolor2015}, long-term tracking dataset OxUvA~\cite{datasetvotlongterm2018}, thermal tracking datasets PTB-TIR~\cite{ptbtir2018} and VOT-TIR~\cite{vot2016}, RGBD tracking dataset PTB~\cite{datasetvotrgbd2013} and high frame-rate tracking dataset NfS~\cite{datasetvotspeed2017}.
 These datasets play an important role in boosting the development of tracking methods.
-However, they are all small-scale with limited diversity, and many of the collected videos are captured under constrained scenarios.
-These disadvantages restrict the further development of tracking algorithms.
+However, these datasets are relatively small-scale and they only provide test data, which are not suitable for the unified training and evaluation of deep learning based tracking methods.